 The Founder of HearVue was born with a profound hearing loss and has used captioning for decades.
 She has also advanced diversity, inclusion, and accessibility issues as a long-time community advocate and human rights lawyer.
-So when it comes to communication inclusion, she gets it.
+When it comes to communication inclusion, Lorin has serious street cred!

 Education is a critical part of HearVue’s mandate.